 This stack is considered to be the primary opponent of the MEAN stack.
-LAMP acronym consists of Linux (an operating system), Apache (a webserver), MySQL (a database), PHP (a scripting language).
-Sometimes PHP in the LAMP stack can be replaced with the Perl or Python languages.
+LAMP acronym consists of Linux (an operating system), Apache (a web server), MySQL (database), PHP (a scripting language).
+Sometimes PHP in the LAMP stack can be replaced with Perl or Python language.

-Examples of the LAMP stack websites: WordPress, Facebook, Tumblr, Wikipedia, etc.
+Examples Of LAMP stack websites: WordPress, Facebook, Tumblr, Wikipedia, etc.

 MEAN Stack Vs. LAMP Stack

 It is time for the server-side technologies comparison that we have just described above.
-The MEAN stack vs. the LAMP stack is the fight where there are no losers and winners yet.
+LAMP stack vs. MEAN stack is the fight where there are no losers and winners yet.
 LAMP uses Linux as an operating system, whereas MEAN has no OS at all in its components.
-So using the LAMP stack, you are limited to one specific OS.
+So using LAMP stack, you are limited to one specific OS.

 Finally, as for frontend components.
 MEAN uses the Angular framework to enhance and accelerate frontend development.
 When the website is created using LAMP, developers need to use additional JS-based tools to improve their web app, so MEAN gains the lead.